Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Edens Landing - Holmview had a median taxpayer income of $50,416 and an average of $56,364 in the financial year 2022.
-This was lower than the national average, with Greater Brisbane's median income being $55,645 and average income being $70,520.
-By September 2025, estimates suggest the median income would be approximately $57,469 and the average $64,249, based on a 13.99% growth in wages since financial year 2022.
-Census data indicates that incomes in Edens Landing - Holmview cluster around the national median.
-The earnings band of $1,500 - 2,999 captures 43.4% of the community (4,885 individuals), which is consistent with broader regional trends showing 33.3% in the same category.
-Housing affordability pressures are severe, with only 81.6% of income remaining after housing costs, ranking at the 46th percentile nationally.
+The median taxpayer income in Edens Landing - Holmview SA2 was $50,416, with an average of $56,364 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is lower than national averages, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since the financial year 2022, estimated incomes as of September 2025 would be approximately $57,469 (median) and $64,249 (average).
+Census data reveals household, family and personal incomes rank modestly in Edens Landing - Holmview, between the 48th and 51st percentiles.
+The $1,500 - 2,999 earnings band captures 43.4% of the community (4,885 individuals), consistent with broader regional trends showing 33.3% in the same category.
+Housing affordability pressures are severe, with only 81.6% of income remaining after housing costs, ranking at the 46th percentile.

 Frequently Asked Questions - Income